Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-A a function that returns the number of elements in a linked listint_t list
+A function that adds a node at the begining